edge-cloud/www.edge-cloud.net/_posts/2013-12-27-openstack-with-vsphere-and-nsx-part2.md

 ### Connect the NSX Manager to the NSX Cluster

-Let&#8217;s start by making the NSX Manager aware of the NSX Cluster to be used.
+Let's start by making the NSX Manager aware of the NSX Cluster to be used.
 This will allow us in subsequent steps to manage this NSX cluster and add further components.

 First login to the NSX Manager with the credentials that were set in the previous post (See Figure 1).
-By default this would be the username &#8220;admin&#8221; along with the password &#8220;admin&#8221;.
+By default this would be the username "admin" along with the password "admin".